 \section{Related Work}

-Beyond the summary of string-based classification methods surveyed in \mysec\ref{sec:background-review}, our work is situated at the intersection of malware analysis and the emerging use of LLMs in cybersecurity.
-LLMs have recently demonstrated strong capabilities across a variety of security tasks: \textsc{PentestGPT}~\cite{deng2023pentestgpt} and CHATAFL~\cite{Meng_Mirchev_Bohme_Roychoudhury} applied LLMs to penetration testing and protocol fuzzing, while other systems have explored fuzzing of libraries~\cite{Xia_Paltenghi_Tian_Pradel_Zhang_2024, Deng_Xia_Peng_Yang_Zhang_2023}, program repair~\cite{zhao2024enhancing, zhang2024acfix}, and binary analysis~\cite{Liu_Sun_Zheng_Feng_Qin_Wang_Li_Sun_2023, wong2025decllm}.
-Code-centric applications such as LLift~\cite{li2024enhancing} and GPTScan~\cite{sun2024gptscan} further highlight LLMs' strengths in static code understanding.
-However, existing research has largely overlooked the integration of LLMs with string-level artifacts in malware binaries—a space traditionally seen as noisy.
-Our work addresses this gap by demonstrating that, with appropriate filtering and semantic grounding, string features can serve as an effective interface between binary artifacts and LLM-based reasoning, offering a lightweight, interpretable alternative to deeper instrumentation or opaque embeddings.
+Beyond the summary of string-based classification methods reviewed in \mysec\ref{sec:background-review}, our work is positioned at the intersection of malware analysis and the emerging use of LLMs in cybersecurity.
+LLMs have recently shown strong capabilities across a variety of security tasks.
+For example, \textsc{PentestGPT}~\cite{deng2023pentestgpt} and CHATAFL~\cite{Meng_Mirchev_Bohme_Roychoudhury} have applied LLMs to penetration testing and protocol fuzzing.
+Other systems have explored fuzzing libraries~\cite{Xia_Paltenghi_Tian_Pradel_Zhang_2024, Deng_Xia_Peng_Yang_Zhang_2023}, program repair~\cite{zhao2024enhancing, zhang2024acfix}, and binary analysis~\cite{Liu_Sun_Zheng_Feng_Qin_Wang_Li_Sun_2023, wong2025decllm}.
+Code-focused applications such as LLift~\cite{li2024enhancing} and GPTScan~\cite{sun2024gptscan} further highlight LLMs' strengths in static code understanding.
+However, most existing research has overlooked the integration of LLMs with string-level artifacts in malware binaries, an area traditionally considered noisy.
+Our work addresses this gap by demonstrating that, with appropriate filtering and semantic grounding, string features can serve as an effective interface between binary artifacts and LLM-based reasoning, providing a lightweight and interpretable alternative to deeper instrumentation or opaque embeddings.